Of course, Chinese pen sellers don't call these pens by their Japanese name, but instead call them calligraphy or bent nib pens.

 On the end of the cap there is a pearl-like jewel which might possibly represent the planet Uranus.

-But you may want to refrain from blurting out, "I can see Uranus."
+But you may want to refrain from saying, "I can see Uranus."

 I loved this slim pen so much that I turned around and ordered another.